ariobstudio/ariob/apps/kitchen-expo/README.md

-# Ripple - Ariob Expo Demo App
+# Kitchen - Ariob - Expo Demo App

 A demonstration Expo application showcasing the **@ariob/core** and **@ariob/webcrypto** packages working together in a real-world mobile environment.